lanaflonPerso/Spring5/NOTES/004_INJECTION.md

 ## Injection
-- Inject primitive type, object, collection
+- Inject primitive type, object, collection (List,Map,Set).
+- Spring Context is also responsible for injection dependencies in the bean, either through `setter` or `constructor` or `autowiring`.

 ***